jesicarosaline/linkedin-healthcare-networking/README.md

 | Healthcare finance & strategy | Healthcare Growth Partners, Sage Growth Partners |

 ### 3. Personalized outreach messages
-Generated a custom ≤300-character LinkedIn connection message for every contact — referencing their specific company, tailored to my background (4 years in health startup growth in Indonesia + finance experience at EY and Medco), and written in a natural, non-salesy tone.
+Generated a custom ≤300-character LinkedIn connection message for every contact — referencing their specific company, tailored to my background (4 years in health startup growth + finance experience at EY and Medco), and written in a natural, non-salesy tone.

 Message rules applied across all 243:
 - ≤300 characters (hard limit for LinkedIn connection notes)